BigLep/filecoin-upload-action/FLOW.md

 3. `ACTION_PHASE=from-cache`: Used internally when `context.json` already contains upload metadata (triggered automatically by the runner).

 **What it does**:
+- Reads the full composite input set from the JSON blob provided by `action.yml` (stored in `INPUTS_JSON` or passed as argv) so we no longer export individual `INPUT_*` variables per step
 - Calls `filecoin-pin` library
 - Handles Synapse initialization
 - Manages payments/deposits